Rush County, Kansas

 By 1874, the area between Walnut City and Alexander was bustling with young settlers under the protection of the cavalry units of Fort Larned, Fort Hays, Fort Dodge, and Fort Scott.
 The county was officially organized on December 5, 1874, and named for Captain Alexander Rush of the 2nd Kansas Colored Infantry, who was killed at Jenkins’ Ferry, Arkansas.
 Walnut City was designated as the temporary county seat, and the city’s name was changed to Rush Center.

-A few weeks later, the first newspaper was published, called the Walnut Valley Standard at Rush Center, by W. P. Tomlinson on December 24.
+A few weeks later, on December 24, W. P. Tomlinson published the first newspaper, the Walnut Valley Standard, at Rush Center.
 It would continue to be published until it moved to La Crosse in the spring of 1877.
-The first store in the county was a grocery, established in Center Township in 1874 by John Hubbard.
+The first store in the county was a grocery store established in Center Township in 1874 by John Hubbard.

 Though the area was beginning to grow, just two years after the county was formed, it was re-surveyed, and the southern tier of townships was transferred to neighboring Pawnee County in 1876.
-This changed the county center from Rush Center to La Crosse, and an election was held to move the records to La Crosse in 1877 permanently.
+This changed the county center from Rush Center to La Crosse, and an election was held to move the records to La Crosse permanently in 1877.

 A conflict arose between the two towns when the county records were moved to La Crosse, and the following year, another election was held that again made Rush Center the county seat and took the records back.
 When the City of La Crosse took the matter to the District Court on fraud charges, Rush Center failed to respond, and a judgment was rendered in favor of La Crosse on default.
 In the meantime, the records were being moved by wagon back and forth between the two towns amid threats and gunfire, but thankfully, no one was killed.
 Rush Center, however, wasn’t done with the dispute and took the case to the Supreme Court, which again rendered the decision in favor of Rush City in 1886.
 This gave rise to a new county seat election.
 Under the law, a petition of two-thirds of the legal voters was necessary to secure a special election in this case.
 With the petition secured, an election was held on August 23, 1887, favoring La Crosse.